 This guide will show you how to set up a basic query in Data Studio using this connector to demonstrate how it works.

-- Click CONNECT in the upper-right corner to continue with the setup.
-Depending on the size of the dataset, it may take a few moments to load.
+- Depending on the size of the dataset, it may take a few moments to load.

-- You will now see the the field list.
-This contains all fields in your dataset tables, as well as special combination fields that will pull data for all tables with that field name.
-Very useful to blend data from different sources or your even own custom tables!
+6. You will be taken to the field list, where you can see all available fields from your dataset tables, as well as special combination fields that will pull data for all tables with that field name – this is especially useful for blending data from different sources, or even your own custom tables.

-- Basic date dimensions are included in the field set
+- Basic date dimensions and common calculations such as CTR, CPC etc. are included in the field set.

-- Each field should note which source and table it came from – for example, "CTR (Bing Ads ad)" is sourced from the Bing Ads "AD" table:
+- Each field should note which source and table it came from – for example, Action type (Facebook Ads conversion) is sourced from the FBADS_CONVERSION table in BigQuery: